xd2287/transformers/docs/source/en/model_doc/layoutlmv3.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The TensorFlow version of this model was added by [chriskoo](https://huggingface.co/chriskoo), [tokec](https://huggingface.co/tokec), and [lre](https://huggingface.co/lre).
 The original code can be found [here](https://github.com/microsoft/unilm/tree/master/layoutlmv3).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [layoutlmv3](https://huggingface.co/models?other=layoutlmv3)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with LayoutLMv3.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.